Chutikan Jongkolrattanawattana

 Chutikan Jongkolrattanawattana (born 10 January 2003) is a Thai taekwondo practitioner.
-She won a bronze medal at the 2022 Asian Games.
+She won a bronze medal at the 2022 Asian Games, a silver medal at the 2024 Asian Taekwondo Championships and a gold medal at the 2025 SEA Games.

 Career

 She started taekwondo at the age of nine years-old, following her brother who started in the sport.
 When she was 12 years-old she won a silver medal at the 2015 World Taekwondo Federation (WTF) World Cadet Championships in Muju County, South Korea.

 She won a bronze medal in the -52kg division at the delayed 2022 Asian Games held in Hangzhou, China, in September 2023.

 She was a silver medalist at the 2024 Asian Taekwondo Championships in Da Nang, Vietnam in May 2024.

 She won a silver medal at the Games, defeated by Guo Qing of China in the final of the -53kg division.
+In December, she was a gold medalist at the 2025 SEA Games in Bangkok in the women's -53 kg category.